roytang/blog/content/replies/2010/12/c1aptct/index.md

 - AskReddit
 ---

 Nope.
+Keep moving forward!

-Keep moving forward!\n\nEdit: I forgot to say I didn't even read most of your paragraph.
+Edit: I forgot to say I didn't even read most of your paragraph.
 It doesn't really matter, keep moving forward, don't look back!
 You'll experience more of life that way.